XycYuchenXu/Testing-Simultaneous-Diagonalizability/README.md

 # Testing Simultaneous Diagonalizability

 This is the reproducible repository for the paper.
-It mainly relys on the `R` package `eigTest` developed by the authors.
+It mainly relies on the `R` package `eigTest` developed by the authors.

 ## Setup
 The `R` package `eigTest` is available at Github for testing simultaneous diagonalizability.

 To install, run the following code in `R`:
-`devtools::install_github('XycYuchenXu/eigTest', build_vignettes = T)`
+`devtools::install_github('XycYuchenXu/eigTest', force = T, build_vignettes = T)`

 ## Usage
 That package has the following functionalities: